proxmox/ceph/ceph/doc/rbd/rbd-cloudstack.rst

 for your pools, and `Placement Groups`_ for details on the number of placement groups you should set for your pools.

-A newly created pool must initialized prior to use.
+A newly created pool must be initialized prior to use.
 Use the ``rbd`` tool to initialize the pool::

         rbd pool init cloudstack